vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 By specifying the temporal context, we can disambiguate the two cases.
 This specification can be expressed through partitioning the basis:

 <div>
-ayōdhyā :: young rāma <br>
+ayōdhyā :: (young rāma):presence <br>
-अयोध्या।याम् बाल रामः<br> <br>
+अयोध्या।याम् (बाल राम)<br> <br>

-ayōdhyā :: (exiled rāma)⊥ <br>
+ayōdhyā :: (exiled rāma):presence⊥ <br>
-अयोध्या।याम् (प्रवासित राम)अभावः
+अयोध्या।याम् (प्रवासित राम)संयोग।अभावः
 </div>
 {: .quote .example}
 Example (9.3.3a-b)
 {: .examplecaption}

-This phenomenon is called *incomplete realization* [अव्याप्यवृत्तिः; avyāpyavr̥ttiḥ].
-A property is incompletely realized in a basis if both it and  its absence are realized at that basis.
+This phenomenon is called **incomplete realization** [अव्याप्यवृत्तिः; avyāpyavr̥ttiḥ].
+A property is incompletely realized in a basis if both it and its pure negation are realized at that basis.
 Most types are capable of being incompletely realized.
-Importantly, this includes the type `⊥`, since (e.g.) `ayōdhyā::(rāma rāma⊥)` implies `ayōdhyā::(rāma⊥⊥ rāma⊥)`.
+Importantly, this includes the type `⊥`.
 On the flip side, the type `ˉ` is always completely realized in its basis.

-The possiblity of incomplete realization puts complicated wrinkles in the theory of inference; and, I would argue, a big part of the historical success Navyanyāya—the reason it came to dominate logical thinking in India since its inception in around the 10th ce—lies in its recognition of these problems and the innovations it introduced to try and grapple with them.
-Many of the most interesting Navya ideas—the typology and algebra of negative types, the concept of type partitions, etc.—can be traced to these debates.
-For example, Udayanācārya (~10th ce), one of the key transitional figures in the shift from the Old Nyāya (प्राचीनन्यायः; prācīnanyāyaḥ) to Navyanyāya, tries to come up with set of formal criteria sufficient for gaurrunteeing that type always occurs completely in its bases.
-Core elements in this criteria include the lack of self-realizing or cyclicly realizing types (i.e. type `A` is realized in `B`, which is realized in `C`, which is realized in `A`).
-This same criteria, e.g., occurs in axiomatic set theory as the axiom of seperation; motivated with concerns about inconsistencies in naive set theory.
+The possiblity of incomplete realization puts complicated wrinkles in the theory of inference; and, I would argue, a big part of the historical success of Navyanyāya—the reason it came to dominate logical thinking in India since its inception in around the 10th ce—lies in its recognition of these problems and the innovations it introduced to try and grapple with them.
+Many of the most interesting Navya ideas—the taxonomy and algebra of negative types, the concept of type partitions, etc.—can be traced back to these debates.
+For example, Udayanācārya (~10th ce), one of the key transitional figures in the shift from the Old Nyāya (प्राचीनन्यायः; prācīnanyāyaḥ) to Navyanyāya, tries to come up with set of formal criteria sufficient for gaurrunteeing that a type always occurs completely in its bases.
+Core elements in this criteria include the lack of self-realizing or cyclicly realizing types (i.e. type `A` is realized in `B`, which is realized in `C`, which is realized in `A`) and the lack of infinite chains of realization.
+This same criteria, e.g., occurs in axiomatic set theory as the axiom of seperation, motivated by concerns about inconsistencies in naive set theory.
 We'll take a closer look at how the Navya framework deals with one of the famous cases of such set theoretic paradoxes—the Russell-Zarmelo paradox—in the penultimate section of this artice.

-For now though, let's look at a few more properties/rules regarding the two negative types:
+For now though, let's look at a few more properties and rules regarding the two negative types:

-Given any word `T`, the types `Tτ` and `Tˉ` are contradictory; i.e. they are never realized in the same basis.
+Given any word `T`, the types `Tλ` and `Tˉ` are contradictory; i.e. they are never realized in the same basis.
 This rule also allows for defining abstraction in terms of contradiction:

 <div>
-τ = ˉιˉ
+λ = ˉιˉ
+तत्।त्वम् तद्।अभेदः
 </div>
 {: .quote .example}
 Rule (N.2)
 {: .examplecaption}

-We also have the following double elimination law for co-negatives:
+From this, we can also derive the following double elimination law for co-negatives:

 <div>
 ι = ˉιˉι